 - (ii) Other payables are non-interest-bearing and are expected to be settled within one year. - (iii) The balance represented proceeds, after deduction of certain percentage of upfront fee, received from specific purpose entities ("SPEs") set up by financial institutions in the PRC for the issuance of asset-backed securities ("ABS"), to which the Group has transferred the right of receipt of the remaining sales proceeds of certain properties to be delivered by the Group.
-Under the assignment arrangement between the Group and the SPEs, as and when the Group receives the sales proceeds from customers, the Group would remit to the holder of the ABS any cash flows it collects on behalf of the SPEs. - (iv) The amounts due to non-controlling shareholders are unsecured, interest-free and repayable on demand, except for amounts of RMB427,966,000 (2022: RMB512,767,000) as at 31 December 2023 which bore interest at fixed interest rates ranging from 4.75% to 8.0% (2022: 4.75% to 8.0%) per annum. - (v) The amounts due to related companies are unsecured, interest-free and repayable on demand. - (vi) The amounts due to joint ventures and associates are unsecured, interest-free and repayable on demand. - (vii) The amounts due to controlling shareholders are unsecured, interest-free and repayable on demand.
+Under the assignment arrangement between the Group and the SPEs, as and when the Group receives the sales proceeds from customers, the Group would remit to the holder of the ABS any cash flows it collects on behalf of the SPEs. - (iv) The amounts due to non-controlling shareholders are unsecured, interest-free and repayable on demand, except for amounts of RMB427,966,000 (2023: RMB427,966,000) as at 31 December 2024 which bore interest at fixed interest rates ranging from 4.75% to 8.0% (2023: 4.75% to 8.0%) per annum. - (v) The amounts due to related companies are unsecured, interest-free and repayable on demand, except for amounts of RMB335,790,000 (2023: RMB405,000,000) as at 31 December 2024 which were secured by the Group's inventories, details of which are disclosed in note 38 to the financial statements. - (vi) The amounts due to joint ventures and associates are unsecured, interest-free and repayable on demand. - (vii) The amounts due to controlling shareholders are unsecured, interest-free and repayable on demand.